Meowlala/BOIStageAPI15/doc.md

 - PRE_UPDATE_GRID_GFX()
   - Allows returning gridgfx to use in place of the stage's.

+- POST_UPDATE_GRID_GFX()
+  - Called when the number of grids changes or grids are reprocessed, after room grid graphics are changed.
+Good for postfixes.

 - PRE_CHANGE_ROOM_GFX(currentRoom, usingGfx, onRoomLoad)
   - Allows returning roomgfx to use in place of the stage's.
   - Runs both on room load and when the backdrop is changed